bibbox/app-limesurvey/INSTALL-APP.md

 ## BUGFIX

 * run the command
-* docker exec -it container-name /bin/bash
+* sudo docker exec -it container-name /bin/bash

 within the container appy this bath to the config.php